 About the Internship

-The Brady Center to Prevent Gun Violence seeks current law students interested in applying for a legal internship focused on Second Amendment jurisprudence, to take place this winter and/or spring.
+The Brady Center to Prevent Gun Violence seeks current law students interested in applying for a legal internship focused on Second Amendment jurisprudence, to take place this spring.
 Applicants need not be in the Washington, DC area; remote interns will be considered.

 The legal intern will focus on Second Amendment issues and cases.
 Responsibilities will include analyzing district court and appellate cases around the country, evaluating cases for Brady amicus participation, and helping with researching and drafting amicus briefs for cases in U.S. Courts of Appeals, state supreme courts, and the U.S. Supreme Court.
 The intern also will have opportunities to write articles about Second Amendment case law developments, and will work under the supervision of Brady’s experienced attorneys in a collegial team setting.

 This is a part-time (8-15 hours per week), unpaid position for 10-12 weeks during the winter and/or spring of 2019.
 Start date and duration of internship are negotiable.
 Interns may work out of Brady’s Washington, D.C. offices or remotely if based in another location.
 Pro bono or other credit may be available depending on the law school’s policies.